titoBouzout/WordCount/readme.md

 		Display the number of pages in file

+ - `words_per_page` : 300

+		Sets the number of words per page used to calculate number of pages

  - `word_regexp` : ""

 		Word Regular expression.
 Defaults empty, an internal regular expression is used.
 If the portion of text matches this RegExp then the word is counted.